Trekking in Nepal

 To wear in the morning and at night.
 During winter, it is an essential item.
 A sunhat and ensure it has a wide brim to cover the face and neck.

 A PAIR OF GLOVES.

-Leather with lining and woolen are the best.
+Leather with lining and woollen are the best.

 1 PAIR OF SANDALS

-For wearing in the cities and in camp site
+For wearing in the cities and in campsites

 1 PAIR OF THICK AND 2 PAIR OF THICK WOOLEN SOCKS.